-For the development of the various resources to support the contents BE IMPLEMENTED guides, reference materials, applets (component of an application running in the context of another program, for example, in a web browser), readings, references to sites, among other resources.
-Likewise, a Pre and Post Test was applied at the beginning of the course, a pre-test and a post-test at the end.
-IN collection and analysis of information TOOK statistics participation in attendance, assessments scoring at the platform and registration of holdings in interactive spaces on the platform.
+Guides, reference material, applets (component of an application that runs in the context of another program, for example, in a web browser), readings, references to sites were IMPLEMENTED for the development of the various content support resources, among other resources.
+Likewise, a Pre and Post Tests were applied at the beginning of the course, a pre-test and a post-test at the end.
+IN THE OBTAINING AND ANALYSIS OF THE INFORMATION, statistical data were taken on in-person participation, evaluations with qualifications on the platform and registration of participations in interactive spaces on the platform.

-6. Results and Discussion
+1.5 Results and Discussion